sarahabell/sarahabell.me/_posts/2020-06-13-Big-and-Bold-Necklace.md

 ---
 layout: post
-title:  Big and Bold Necklace
+title:  Glazed Stoneware Mugs
-date:   2020-06-13 16:00 +00h
+date:   2020-10-14 16:45 +00h
-image:  Big-Swirls.jpg
+image:  Two-Mugs.jpg
-description: Polymer clay beads.
-Find out more about this lovely unique piece...
+description: My glazes enhancing my mugs!
+Find out more about these lovely unique pieces...
 ---
-Big beads with bold patterns and colours.
-This is a statement piece in shades of purple, pink and graphite, with a silver plated lobster clasp.
+Thrown mugs with pulled handles, glazed with my studio developed glazes.
+On the left hand one, the mauve glaze has reacted with the other two glazes to give the lovely turquoise and royal blue areas.
+The right hand mug has slip (wet clay) under a white glaze.

-This necklace was sold at 'Art at The Herb Farm'.
+My mugs are machine washable.